anshumanbisoyi/Crypto-Ticker-App/README.md

 #Crypto Ticker

 We made a crypto currency price checking app.
 We will be able to monitor your different cryptocoins in different currencies on the move!
-We will be use CoinApi to fetch data.
+We will use CoinApi to fetch data.

 ## We learnt